ibm-cloud-docs/watsonxdata/prov_spk_engine.md

 5. In the **Add component** page, from the **Engines** section, select **IBM Spark**.

-6. In the **Add component - IBM Spark** page, configure the following details:
+6. In the **Add component - IBM Spark** page, choose the engine type from the **Type** list.
+You can select Spark or Gluten accelerated Spark.
+Configure the following details:

       a.
 In the **Add component - IBM Spark** window, enter the **Display name** for your Spark engine.